The Pioneer (India): History

 The newspaper remained a primarily Lucknow-based paper until 1990, when it was purchased by the Thapar Group, under L. M. Thapar, who made it a national newspaper, published from Delhi, Lucknow, Bhubaneswar, Kochi, Bhopal, Chandigarh, Dehradun and Ranchi.
-Thapar sold the paper to its editor Chandan Mitra in 1998.
-At that time it had 484 employees.
-Mitra announced that he intended to seek other investors in due course rather than to remain the owner.
+Thapar sold the paper to its editor Chandan Mitra in 1998; at that time it had 484 employees.
+Mitra announced that he intended to seek other investors in due course rather than to remain the ownership for himself.